 avoids unnecessary sub-computations (i.e., saves time, and some space with it)

 hard to save space absent a strategy for what sub-computations to dispose of

 must alway check whether a sub-computation has already been done before doing it (which incurs a small cost)

 has a time complexity that depends on picking a smart computation name lookup strategy

 In direct contrast, DP:

-forces change in desription of the algorithm, which may introduce errors and certainly introduces some maintenance overhead
+forces change in description of the algorithm, which may introduce errors and certainly introduces some maintenance overhead

 cannot avoid unnecessary sub-computations (and may waste the space associated with storing those results)

 can more easily save space by disposing of unnecessary sub-computation results